-12 Programme Curriculum, Structure and Features

-Basic structure of the programme
+12 Programme Curriculum, Structure and Features Basic structure of the programme

 The programme is studied over four years full-time based on 30 weeks attendance per annum.
-Stages 1, 2 and 4 of the programme are spent in residence attending Newcastle University; Stage 3 is an intercalary year during which students attend university or work in a Spanish and/or Portuguese-speaking country.
+Stages 1, 2 and 4 of the programme are spent in residence attending Newcastle University; Stage 3 is an intercalating year during which students attend university or work in a Spanish and/or Portuguese-speaking country, or spend the year on placement in the UK.
 Each year or stage requires the study of modules with a total credit value of 120.
 20 credits of module study represent 200 hours of student work, including lectures and other teaching (such as seminars), private study, preparation of coursework and exam preparation and revision.
 Larger modules are proportionately heavier in their work content.
 All modules at Stages 1, 2 and 4 are generally 20 credits in weight.
-Modules undertaken during the intercalary year are Year Abroad ePortfolio (100 credits) and Year Abroad Work Placement Report or Study Abroad (20 credits).
+Modules undertaken during the intercalating year are Year Abroad ePortfolio (100 credits) and Year Abroad Work Placement Report, Year Abroad Project or Study Abroad (20 credits).
+Students taking a Placement Year in the UK in Stage 3 will take one x 120 credit module, which is pass/fail but does not contribute to the final degree classification.